Return to Index

 Do You Need Blood?
 You May Be Your Own Best Donor!

-If you needed a blood transfusion, who would be the ideal blood donor?
-The answer might be you.
+If you needed a blood transfusion, the ideal blood donor might be you.

-Did you know that for several weeks before elective surgery, you can donate your own blood?
+For several weeks before elective surgery, you can donate your own blood.
 This practice is called preoperative autologous donation (PAD), and it is an alternative to transfusing blood from the community blood supply (called allogeneic transfusion).

 Who Can Do It?

 If you are healthy enough to undergo elective surgery, PAD is probably safe.
 Age will not rule you out, but an infection or low hemoglobin count will.
-Your doctor may recommend PAD if there is an especially high possibility of an incompatibility reaction to allogeneic blood, which can happen if your blood carries antibodies that will attack the donated blood cells.
+PAD may be advised if there is a high possibility of an incompatibility reaction to allogeneic blood, which can happen if your blood carries antibodies that will attack the donated blood cells.